LIamB12/CISC-486-3D-Game-Project/README.md

 It should now be added as a project in your Unity hub.

+Our main scene can be opened from `Assets/Scenes/SampleScene`

 If any blender assets are missing, such as the fish tank, you may need to open the .blend file (located in Assets/Buildings/) with blender and save using `Ctrl-S`

 ## 🏷️ Team Information